cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 ### Can I use my computer/editor for coding?
 Yes.
 You can access Autolab either through the website or through Terminal as long as you are connected to IIIT network directly or indirectly through VPN.

 However its reccomended to use the __pingala shell__.
 This ensures that you can get help from your colleages and TAs easily.
+This is also the same setup used for all exams.

 ---
 ## Thanks